mmacfadden/csc-842-sm23/cycle-4/README.md

 # Currently supported: amd64, x64
 architecture: x64

+# Configures options for the virtual machine.
+virtual_machine:
+  # How much memory (in MB) to give the VM.
+  memory: 1024

   # Whether to enable remote debugging when the virtual machine boots.
   # Defaults to false.
   remote_debug: false

 # Configures the linux kernel to use and various boot parameters to pass
 # to the kernel when booting the virtual machine.